CarloAntonio/Movie-Review-Buddy/README.md

 # Movie-Review-Buddy

 ## Udacity Android Nanodegree Project 1 & 2: Popular Movies
-This is a fully functional and colorful android application that I made for Udacity's Android Developer Nanodegree Program.
-The app displays a grid of posters based on the user's search preferences.
-The application supports searchs based on popularity and rating.
-The user can also display a list of previously saved movie titles.
-Details of the movies can be explored by clicking on the poster thumbnail.
+This is a fully functional and colorful android application.
+The app displays a grid of posters based on popularity, rating, or user favorites (if user has any saved).
+Details of each movie can be further expanding by tapping on poster thumbnail.
+Details page includes title, rating, release date, list of clickable movie trailers, and movie reviews.

 ### Features:
 This app can: